-The units of each Fund are expected to be a qualified investment for registered plans at all times.
+The units of Mackenzie Multi-Strategy Absolute Return Fund are expected to be a qualified investment for registered plans at all times.
+The units of all other Funds are not and will not be qualified investments for registered plans.

 A unit of a Fund may be a prohibited investment for your registered plan (other than a DPSP) even though it is a qualified investment.
 If your registered plan holds a prohibited investment, you become liable to a 50% potentially refundable tax on the value of the prohibited investment and a 100% tax on income and capital gains attributable to, and capital gains realized on, the disposition of the prohibited investment.